Black History 365

-Discover stories of African American Art, Culture, History, Music, Activism and more on our blog site Annapolis Discovered.
-The city and county are full of murals from local African American Artists, many can be found along the streets of historic downtown Annapolis.
-Discover the history of Annapolis' first and only Black Mayor, John T. Chambers or walk in the footsteps of African American Watermen in Southern Anne Arundel County.
+Discover stories of African American Art, Culture, History, Music, Activism, and more on our blog site Annapolis Discovered.
+The city and county are full of murals from local African American Artists; find them along the historic streets of downtown Annapolis.
+Discover the history of Annapolis' first and only Black Mayor, John T. Chambers, or walk in the footsteps of African American Watermen in Southern Anne Arundel County.
 Plan to visit Annapolis during the Kunta-Kinte Heritage Festival or the city's Juneteenth Parade and Festival.
 No matter your interests, African American Culture and Heritage abound in Annapolis & Anne Arundel County.

 Black History, Black Voices

 Discover our video archive of Black History, Black Artists, Black Business Owners and more.

 Celebrate Martin Luther King, Jr. Day with Black History, Heritage & Culture in...Read More